shakeel-faiz/FF/14-Jun/04-raf.md

 ## Common Users of RAF files

 RAF files are primarily encountered by photographers who use FujiFilm cameras.
 These photographers shoot in camera's RAW mode to preserve all the original data captured by image sensor.
 RAF files are then typically imported into software applications, such as Adobe Lightroom, Capture One, or FujiFilm's own RAW file converter, for further editing, processing, and conversion into other file formats like JPEG or TIFF.

+## How to open RAF file?

+To open a RAF file, you will need image editing or processing software that supports the Fuji Raw Image File format.
+Here are some options:

+- FUJIFILM X RAW STUDIO
+- FUJIFILM X RAW STUDIO Mobile
+- Adobe Lightroom
+- Capture One
+- DxO PhotoLab
+- Adobe Photoshop through its Camera Raw utility
+- Microsoft Photos with Raw Image Extension
+- Apple Preview and Apple Photos